For decades, the University of North Texas has offered in-person non-credit courses of various kinds to the public.

 In Spring 2019, for the first time our program's history, UNT President Neal Smatresk arranged for OLLI at UNT to move into its own dedicated office and classroom space at 1716 Scripture Street in Denton, TX.

 OLLI at UNT moved its Frisco courses to the Senior Center at Frisco Square in Summer 2019 and then to the city's new senior center, The Grove at Frisco Commons, in Spring 2020.
+By the end of the Spring 2020 semester, OLLI at UNT boasted 770 active members.

 Although the COVID-19 pandemic brought the Spring 2020 semester to a premature end, OLLI at UNT adapted quickly, offering a virtual summer semester of prerecorded lectures.
 By Fall 2020 our program had adapted to Zoom, offering a full semester of live virtual courses, lecture series, and special interest groups.